Migration import logic

 Import logic by object

 Depending on the migrated object, different fields and secondary objects are exported along with it.
-This also affects the matching logic when these objects are imported in the target environment.
-The table below gives further information about how primary and secondary objects are imported.
+This also affects the matching logic when the objects are imported in the target environment.
+The table below provides further information about how primary and secondary objects are imported:

 Tip